 Auto-Play determines whether or not the scene will be automatically loaded when the page opens, Width and Height set the dimensions of the Marmoset Viewer window, and Full Frame determines whether the window will expand to fill the bounds of the page.
 Full Frame ignores the Height/Width setting, and should be used if you’re embedding your scene with an iframe tag.
 Use Page Layout Preset applies formatting to the .html page, and should be turned off if you’re embedding your scene via iframe tag or integrating Marmoset Viewer into an existing site design.

-Once you’ve signed into ArtStation, go to your dashboard and create a new Art Project.
-From there, you can upload your .mview file by clicking the Add Marmoset Viewer File button.
+Once you’ve signed into ArtStation, go to your Portfolio page and click Create New Project.
+From there, you can upload your .mview file by clicking the Marmoset Viewer File button.

-Additionally, you can add traditional 2D images, or replace the thumbnail with a custom image.
-After you’ve entered all of your pertinent information like title, description and tags, you can press the Save button, which will give you an option to preview your art, or click Publish to post your art publicly on ArtStation.
+After you’ve entered all of your pertinent information like project title, description, software used, and tags, press the Save button, which will give you an option to preview your art, or click Publish to post your art publicly on ArtStation.

-Note: ArtStation has a 15MB file size limit, so you may need to adjust the Texture Quality settings.
+Note: ArtStation has a 15MB file size limit (50MB for Pro members), so you may need to adjust the Texture Quality settings.
 Geometry count also affects file size; if you would like to load untextured high-poly models, it’s best to keep the poly count under 500,000 triangles.
 Decimating your mesh in zBrush is a good way to reduce the geometry count of very high resolution meshes.